COMPETITIVE GOVERNANCE

 The MCS Sector has Original-Authority at the Sector Board level.

-A total of 5% of national GDP must fund the Foreign Protection System.
+A total of 5% of national GDP must be allocated to the Foreign Protection System.

-Every state-level Sector 24 must collect 4% of its state's GDP to fund the federal level Sector 9 and 1% of its state's GDP to fund its state's Sector 9.
+Every state-level Sector 24 must collect 3.5% of its state's GDP to fund the federal-level Sector 9 and 1.5% of its state's GDP to fund its state-level Sector 9.

 Foreign entities legally doing business in America are subject to the state-level uniform taxes used to attain the Sector 9 funding requirement.

-The Federal Sector 24 Sector Board must collect a uniform 5% of the gross value of goods crossing American borders, both into and out of America, to fund the federal level Sector 9.
+The Federal Sector 24 Sector Board must collect a uniform 5% of the gross value of goods crossing American borders, both entering and leaving the country, to fund the federal-level Sector 9.
+This foreign trade tax is an addition to the 5% national GDP requirement and is designed to facilitate trade.

-20% of the Sector 9 funding must stay in escrow until a specific amount is released by a 70% vote of the DFP; the release of the funds must accompany an authorization of the use of force; the release vote must be renewed every 30 days; the escrow account must only hold the Sector 19 currency, the Backed Dollar; this escrow account is named 'Declaration of war escrow Account.'
+20% of the Sector 9 funding must remain in escrow until a specific amount is released by a 70% vote of the DFP; the release of the funds must be accompanied by authorization to use force; the release vote must be renewed every 30 days; the escrow account must hold only the Sector 19 currency, the Backed Dollar; this escrow account is named 'Declaration of war escrow Account.'

-The Declaration of war escrow Account can be freed up by 50% of the federal Parent Sector Board if the military action is on or approaching American soil; the release vote must be renewed every 30 days.
+The Declaration of war escrow Account can be released by 50% of the federal Parent Sector Board if the military action is on or approaching American soil; the release vote must be renewed every 30 days.

-The Federal Parent Sector Board has the authority, with a 70% vote, to increase the GDP taxed percentage regarding a sizeable military action.
+The Federal Parent Sector Board has the authority, with a 70% vote, to increase the GDP tax rate and issue debt for a significant military action.
+This increase must be renewed monthly.

 The MCS Sector funds Sectors 6, 7, 8, 9, and 10, including the five Rating Systems.

-The MCS representatives must set up a funding arrangement designed to produce a suitable military force; there must be free competition among Military Corporations for each part of the military budget.
+The MCS representatives must establish a funding arrangement to produce a suitable military force; there must be free competition among Military Corporations for each part of the military budget.

-Sector 9's funding of MCs must be proportional to an MC's percentage of overall military capabilities.
+Sector 9's funding for MCs must be proportional to each MC's share of overall military capabilities.

-Other than funding MCs, Sector 9 must fund proportional to a CRA's and RA's membership.
+Other than funding MCs, Sector 9 must fund in proportion to CRAs' and RAs' membership.

-Foreign aid must come out of the Sector 9 budget and requires a 70% vote from Sector 6 and Sector 9; a 40% vote of either Sector repeals the foreign aid; this clause does not affect the Charitable foreign aid in the Charity System.
+Foreign aid must be funded from the Sector 9 budget and requires a 70% vote from Sector 6 and Sector 9; a 40% vote from either Sector repeals the foreign aid; this clause does not affect the Charitable foreign aid in the Charity System.

 Sector 10.
 Military Authorization Agency (MAA)